 As the semester proceeds, keep in mind the fact that (or at least the possibility that) the Court is simultaneously a legal and a political institution.
 On the one hand, the nine justices constitute a court of law, duty-bound to resolve certain disputes by applying existing legal rules.
 On the other hand, they seem to have an awful lot of power to settle some of our nation's most divisive political conflicts--over affirmative action or gay rights, for example, or even the outcome of a presidential election.
 A central question that we'll return to again and again is how well this dual character works out in actual practice.

-There is one required book, which has been ordered at the SU Bookstore and placed on 2-hour reserve at Bird Library:
+There are two required books, which have been ordered at the SU Bookstore and placed on 2-hour reserve at Bird Library:

-In addition to Toobin's book, there will be a number of required readings distributed in class, others available on electronic reserve (accessible through Blackboard), and still others available on-line (linked from the course schedule below).
+In addition to the Seamon and Stohr books, there will be a number of required readings distributed in class, others available through Blackboard, and still others available on-line (linked from the course schedule below).
 If you have trouble accessing any of the readings, please let me know ASAP.
 It is your responsibility to obtain (and read!) the required readings prior to the day that we discuss them in class.

 In addition to the readings listed in the course schedule, all students should read SCOTUSBlog on a daily basis, or as close to that as you can manage.
 These on-line resources may be useful as well:

 Lexis Nexis (a great source for decisions from all levels of the state and federal judiciary)

 Oyez (audio files of hundreds of Supreme Court oral arguments)

 Office of the Solicitor General (division of the Department of Justice tasked with conducting all Supreme Court litigation on behalf of the federal government)

 Course grades will be based on a semester-long simulation assignment, two papers, and class attendance and participation.